FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 <INF>    15450 [OTAAgent] Current State=[Creating

 ```
-2. Once the full image has been downloaded, the OTA library verifies the image signature and activates the new image in the unused flash bank.
+2. Once the full image has been downloaded, the OTA library verifies the image signature and activates the new image in the alternate flash bank.

 ```
 <INF>    67405 [OTAAgent] Received final block of the update. (ota.c:2633)